JorjaFox/website/_posts-old-blog/2015-06-25-unity-premiere.md

 Jorja's in the busy, advocacy, time of year!

-Despite the advent of science, literature, technology, philosophy, religion, and so on -- none of these has assuaged humankind from killing one another, the animals, and nature. <em>UNITY</em> is a film about why we can't seem to get along, even after thousands and thousands of years.
+Despite the advent of science, literature, technology, philosophy, religion, and so on -- none of these has assuaged humankind from killing one another, the animals, and nature. _UNITY_ is a film about why we can't seem to get along, even after thousands and thousands of years.

 Jorja narrated some of this movie and attended the premiere and Q&A on June 24th